Fast Food (1989 video game)

 Fast Food (sometimes referred to as Fast Food Dizzy) is the title of two slightly different maze video games in the vein of Pac-Man.
-Both feature Dizzy an anthropomorphic egg designed by the British-born Oliver Twins.
+Both feature Dizzy, who is an anthropomorphic egg designed by the British-born Oliver Twins.
 The game was originally released in April 1989 and published by Codemasters.
 It was the third title to feature Dizzy.

 The 8-bit versions of the game were released for the ZX Spectrum, Commodore 64 and Amstrad CPC with mazes of abstract design.
 The 16-bit versions released for the Amiga, Atari ST and DOS have environments that are identifiable as real-world locations such as gardens, harbours, and graveyards.

 Gameplay

 Dizzy's aim in each maze is to gather all of the food (burgers, pizzas, etc.): some of the food also moves around the maze, either evading Dizzy or trying to meet him.
 Dizzy is pursued by four mushroom-like monsters: Bonzo, Wizza, Pippa, and Fido.
 Power-ups and breakable walls add to the complexity of the game.